Cheryl Ayers has long known that her interests lie in education.

 Ayers’ career in education began during her undergraduate years at Virginia Tech.
 She graduated with a B.S. in Career and Technical Education in 1993 and went on to pursue a master’s in business administration from Lynchburg College and Ph.D. in curriculum and instruction at the University of North Carolina at Greensboro.

-Ayers now returns to Virginia Tech as the new associate director for the Virginia Tech Center for Economic Education.
+Ayers now returns to Virginia Tech as the new co-director for the Virginia Tech Center for Economic Education.
 In this role, Ayers will partner with Professor Mike Ellerbrock, the center’s long-standing director, to help take the center to the next level, drawing in new educators and support from school divisions spanning Roanoke to Wise.

 Ayers held a similar role at Lynchburg College for 10 years where she built their Center for Economic Education from the ground up.
 This included developing an advisory board for the center; delivering instruction to K-12 teachers and parents; and organizing and hosting competitions and awards programs for students and educators.